Manne-0/automated-etl-with-actions/README.md

 ## 🤖 Automation with GitHub Actions

+There are many ways to schedule and automate Python scripts (cron jobs, Airflow, etc.), but for simplicity and availablity, I used GitHub Actions.

-GitHub Actions allows automation directly from your repo.
-With a workflow file, you can run your Python script on a schedule (e.g., daily at midnight).
+GitHub Actions is a built-in CI/CD tool that allows you to automate workflows directly from your repository.
+It can run your Python script on a schedule, install dependencies, and execute your code, without needing a separate cloud server.

 ### Basic GitHub Actions Workflow